johannaleal/readme-generator/readme.md

 If you would like to contribute to this repository, please contact me via email below to discuss the changes you wish to make.

 ## Tests
 To test follow these instructions:
+1. Type in terminal:
+    > node index.js
+2. Follow all the prompts and enter data.
+3. When the file has been successfully created you will get a success message.
+4. Go to your application directory and verify that the ReadMe file is there.
+5. Open it and verify that all the data you entered is there.

 ## Questions
 ### Contact Information: